 Rotterdam is a vacation destination for couples and families alike, and it has rich architecture and historical attractions to keep everyone interested in your trip.
 You should make sure you visit Rotterdam Central Station, The Euromast Tower, De Markthal, Rotterdam Zoo, and Climbing Park Fun Forest on your visit.
 You can also participate in workshops and tastings at the Fenix Food Factory and explore the city through the guided Rotterdam Boat Tour.

 Am I required to have an International Driving Permit in the Netherlands?

 While some countries will accept a foreign license for a while, many will require you to have an IDP.

-How long will my international driving permit be valid in Australia?
+How long will my international driving permit be valid in the Netherlands?

-As Australia was contracted to the Geneva Motor Traffic Conventions in 1949, you may use your IDP for one year.
+As the Netherlands was contracted to the Geneva and Vienna Motor Traffic Conventions in 1949 and 1968, you may use your IDP for 1 or 3 years.

-How long will transferring my license to an Australian one take?
+How long will transferring my license to a Dutch one take?

-On which side do you drive in Australia?
+On which side do you drive in the Netherlands?

-Vehicles always drive on the left side of the carriageway in Australia.
+In the Netherlands, vehicles drive on the right side of the road.